csound-plugins/csound-plugins/docs/opcodes/loadnpy.md

 ## Description

-``loadmtx`` loads an array saved as a .npy file.
+``loadnpy`` loads an array saved as a .npy file.
 A .npy file holds a possibly multidimensional array of either int or float type, with members of 32 or 64 bits.
 This opcodes converts all such formats to a float array of the same shape.
 For more information on the `.npy` format, see
 <https://numpy.org/devdocs/reference/generated/numpy.lib.format.html>